csaudiodesign/GePS/arduino/README.md

     cp -r /Applications/Arduino.app/Contents/Resources/Java/hardware/arduino/avr/libraries/Wire ~/Documents/Arduino/libraries/

 Open the sketch main_tx_sensordata.ino in the Arduino IDE.
-As of now, it's possible to compile it, but upload still fails on the testet machine.
+As of now, it's possible to compile it, but upload still fails on the tested machine.
 WIP.